Zurnaz/serverless-gitlab-ci-example/README.md

 ## Features

+- Linting
 - Unit testing
 - e2e testing against deployed APIs
 - Multiple evironments dev, staging, live
-- Branches automatically deploy a dev branch for 24 hours
+- Branches automatically deploy a dev branch for 24 hours that has e2e tests run against the endpoint straight away

 ## Configuring CI/CD

+You need to build the docker image if you don't want to use the default

+- check the registry tab in the project on gitlab for instructions

 Requires environmental variables from IAM user created for deployments: